African socialism: Kwame Nkrumah and Nkrumahism

 Nkrumah also pushed for Ghana to become an international advocate for the spread of socialism and pan-Africanism throughout the newly independent African states.
 As the first African colonial state to be granted independence, Ghana became an inspiration to many of the nascent left-wing independence movements throughout the continent.
 In 1958, Nkrumah helped found the Union of Independent African States, a political union between Ghana, Mali, and Guinea.
 Though the union was short-lived, the proposed political organization marked the first attempt at regional unity among newly established African republics.

 Nkrumah was also instrumental in pushing Ghana towards the major Communist powers, including the USSR and the PRC.
 In 1961, he made his first official visit to Moscow, receiving an honorary degree from the University of Moscow.
-In a speech given in Accra given in front of a visiting Soviet delegation in 1963, Nkrumah said, "We in Ghana have formally chosen the socialist path and we will build a socialist society...
+In a speech given in Accra in front of a visiting Soviet delegation in 1963, Nkrumah said, "We in Ghana have formally chosen the socialist path and we will build a socialist society...
 Thus our countries, the Soviet Union and Ghana, will go forward together."

 Nkrumah also used the Eastern bloc to expand Ghana's economy by establishing state owned enterprises.
 In 1962, a Ghanaian newspaper reported that out of the sixty-three foreign agreements signed in 1961, forty-four of the agreements were with East European countries focusing on trade, payments and scientific, technical, and cultural co-operation.
-There was also five agreements with China and another five with Yugoslavia.
+There were also five agreements with China and another five with Yugoslavia.